thibaut-neoledge/azure-docs.fr-fr/articles/data-catalog/data-catalog-how-to-connect.md

 <properties
-   pageTitle="Connexion aux sources de données « Big Data » | Microsoft Azure"
-   description="Article de procédure relatif à la connexion aux sources de données détectées avec Azure Data Catalog." services="data-catalog" documentationCenter="" authors="steelanddata"
+   pageTitle="How to connect to data sources | Microsoft Azure" description="How-to article highlighting how to connect to data sources discovered with Azure Data Catalog." services="data-catalog" documentationCenter="" authors="steelanddata"